mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 A. Lacie must use the standard deduction; she cannot itemize her deductions.
 B. Lacie may use the standard deduction or she may itemize her deductions.
-C. **Lacie cannot use the standard deduction; she must itemize her deductions. correct**
+C. Lacie cannot use the standard deduction; she must itemize her deductions. correct
 D. Lacie's itemized deductions must be zero.

-Study Unit 2: Determining Filing Status and Residency covers the information for this question.

-This question is answered correctly on the first attempt by 65% of students.

 Correct Answer Explanation for C: